-- Style: Style, the manner in which a person communicates, involves many elements, though style overlaps with several of the other factors in analysis, it adds its own distinct flavor.
+- Style: Style, how a person communicates, involves many elements, though style overlaps with several of the other factors in the analysis, it adds its distinct flavour.

 - Halo effect: People do not listen carefully because of impressions based on earlier encounters.
 Even one of the parties having a halo effect will disrupt the flow of communication.

-- Status relationship: There may be status and power relationship, which may hinder the communication process and affect the effectiveness of communication.
-Status effects also hinder communication is as much as people occupying higher positions in the organization have a tendency to “tell a lot to subordinates but not to listen, effective communication is not possible.
+- Status relationship: There maybe status and power relationship, which may hinder the communication process and affect the effectiveness of communication.
+Status effects also hinder communication is as much as people occupying higher positions in the organization tend to “tell a lot to subordinates but not to listen, effective communication is not possible.

 - Inattention: The preoccupied mind of the receiver and the reluctant non-listening is one of the major psychologies barriers.
 It is because of it that people do not react to ideas/messages received in communication.